m-taghva/influxdb/main-tools/README.md

-All best practice and LTS version of tools in other directory are here !
+All best practice and LTS version of tools in other directories are here !

        api-query-CR-utc.sh script work with <time_ranges_utc.txt> & <time_ranges_timestamp.txt> and <tz-to-utc.py> for receive tehran time and convert to utc and send query, after all print csv file with tehran timestamp.
        It needs : # pip install pytz